 COVID-19 wreaked havoc on the commercial real estate industry.
 As companies transitioned to a work-from-home model, commercial real estate professionals were left hustling to find solutions to make their office buildings and commercial spaces safer.

-Now, with a vaccine and a nationwide desire to restore normalcy, businesses are gearing up to return to the office in 2021.
+Now, with a vaccine and a nationwide desire to restore normalcy, many businesses are gearing up to return to the office.
 As a commercial property manager or owner, there’s a lot you can do to make your building safe.
 Implementing these changes will create a positive tenant experience and give tenants peace of mind as they head back to work.

-Here are seven ways you can prepare your building for a safe return to the office:
+Here are 6 ways you can prepare your building for a safe return to the office:

 - Invest in an app-based reservation system